batxes/4Cin/README.md

 5 - With the max distance and the upper and lower z-scores, modeling can start.
 Run "run_genome_sampling.sh" with those parameters

 6 - run "GenomeAnalysis.py"
+    Gets the best models and also makes a superposition of all those models.
+They are very likely to be mirror image of each other

 7 - run "GenomeClustering.py"
+    Gets population of models depending on K value of Kmeans.
+Also get a superposition of each of the populations.

 8 - run "Tads.py"

+9 - run "Final_genome_models.py"
+    Takes as argument the matrix of one of the solutions from GenomeClustering.py.
+It will tell us which model is the one closest to the average.

+10 - run "GenomePainting.py"
+    It will paint the genome model closest to the average depending on the bam files

 ### Notes
 - All the date will be stored under a directory with the same name as the prefix set in the config file